Using TACACS+ and RADIUS to Control Access to the Arista Analytics CLI

 analytics -1# tacacs server host <ip-address> key 7 <plaintextkey>

-Replace plaintextkey with a password, up to 63 characters in length.
-This key can be specified either globally or for each individual host.
+Replace plaintextkey with a password up to 63 characters in length.
+This key can be specified either globally or for each host.
 The first two forms accept a plaintext (literal) key, and the last form accepts a pseudo-encrypted key, such as that displayed with show running-config.

-If no key is specified for a given host, then the global key value is used.
-If no key is specified globally and no key is specified for a given host, then an empty key is assumed.
+It uses the global key value when no key is specified for a given host.
+An empty key is assumed when no key is specified globally or specified for a given host.

 The following example uses the key 7 option followed by the encrypted string: